psalmsdove/FocS-On/README.md

 # Welcome to Focs On!

-Focs On is an app -developed with only SwiftUI- to help you focus on your work or job.
+Focs On is an app -**developed with only SwiftUI**- to help you focus on your work or job.
 You can use classic Pomodoro timing or you can use our suggested settings which is 90 minutes study, 25 minutes break.